-In order to support the S-CSCF selection described above, it is required that the following types of information be transferred between the CSCF and the HSS:
+In order to support the S-CSCF selection described above and to allow the S-CSCF to perform its tasks, it is required that the following types of information be transferred between the CSCF and the HSS:

-- 1 The Cx reference point shall support the transfer of CSCF-UE security parameters from HSS to CSCF. - This allows the CSCF and the UE to communicate in a trusted and secure way (there is no à priori trust relationship between a UE and a CSCF) - The security parameters can be for example pre-calculated challenge-response pairs, or keys for an authentication algorithm, etc. - 2 The Cx reference point shall support the transfer of service parameters of the subscriber from HSS to CSCF. - This may include e.g. supplementary service parameters, application server address, triggers etc. - 3 The Cx reference point shall support the transfer of CSCF capability information from CSCF to HSS. - This may include e.g. supported service set, protocol version numbers etc. - 4 The Cx reference point shall support the transfer of session signalling transport parameters from CSCF to HSS.
+- 1 The Cx reference point shall support the transfer of CSCF-UE security parameters from HSS to CSCF. - This allows the CSCF and the UE to communicate in a trusted and secure way (there is no à priori trust relationship between a UE and a CSCF) - The security parameters can be for example pre-calculated challenge-response pairs, or keys for an authentication algorithm, etc. - 2 The Cx reference point shall support the transfer of service parameters of the subscriber from HSS to CSCF. - This may include e.g. service parameters, application server address, triggers, information on subscribed media etc. The information on subscribed media is provided in the form of a profile identifier; details of the allowed media parameters associated with the profile identifier are configured in the S-CSCF. - 3 The Cx reference point shall support the transfer of CSCF capability information from CSCF to HSS. - This may include e.g. supported service set, protocol version numbers etc. - 4 The Cx reference point shall support the transfer of session signalling transport parameters from CSCF to HSS.
 The HSS stores the signalling transport parameters and they are used for routing mobile terminated sessions to the Serving-CSCF. - The parameters may include e.g. IP-address and port number of CSCF, transport protocol etc.

 The information mentioned in items 1-4 above shall be transferred before the CSCF is able to serve the mobile user.
-It shall also be possible to update this information while the CSCF is serving the user, for example if new supplementary services are activated for the user.
+It shall also be possible to update this information while the CSCF is serving the user, for example if new services are activated for the user.